MinaAlmasi/CIFAKE-image-classifiers/README.md

 | REAL LeNet |       0.68 |         0.75 |   0.47 |  0.48 |   0.58 |  0.48 |   0.72 |    0.71 |   0.74 |    0.69 |       0.63 |        0.63 |           0.63 |       18 |
 | REAL NN    |       0.36 |         0.45 |   0.29 |  0.21 |   0.32 |  0.34 |   0.36 |    0.41 |   0.46 |    0.46 |       0.37 |        0.37 |           0.37 |       20 |
 | FAKE NN    |       0.55 |         0.74 |   0.58 |  0.52 |   0.67 |  0.43 |   0.55 |    0.55 |   0.61 |    0.63 |       0.59 |        0.58 |           0.58 |       20 |

-For all models, the F1-score for each class along with the overall accuracies are highlighted in the table above.
-For precision and recall metrics, please check the individual metrics.txt files in the ```E1_results``` folder.

 In general, accuracies are higher for the ```FAKE``` dataset.
 It may be that the dataset is less complex/noisy.